datastructures-js/datastructures-js/README.md

 **.remove(value)**

-remove the value's node from the list or throw an exception if value not found.
+remove the value's node from the list.
 ```javascript
 dList.remove('n2');
 ```